arifkhaan/arifkhaan.github.io/aboutme.md

       <img align="right" src="../img/arifnnew.jpg" height="270px">
     </div>
 <p>
 I am graduated with master of science (MS) degree in Electrical Engineeriing from COMSATS University and P.hD. degree in Electronics and Commuication Engineering from <a href="https://www.giki.edu.pk/">Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi, Swabi</a> Pakistan, in 2016 and 2021, respectively.
 During my MS research, I worked on the performance analysis of detection algorithms for MIMO-OFDM receivers under the supervision of <a href="https://www.giki.edu.pk/">Prof. Dr Shahid Khattak</a>.
-I carried out my PhD research in the supervision of <a href="https://www.giki.edu.pk/Faculty/Dr Ziaul Haq Abbas">Prof. Dr Zia-ul-Haq-Abbas</a>  and <a href="https://giki.edu.pk/personnel/abbas/">Prof. Dr Ghulam Abbas</a> .
-My PhD thesis broadly focuses on performance analysis of user-centric small cell aided heterogeneous cellular networks using the tools of stochastic geometry and the theory of point processes.
-Prior to joining <a href="https://www.giki.edu.pk/telecon">TeleCoN Lab</a> at GIKI, I worked as operation and maintaenance engineer and also served as visiting lecturer at COMWAVE Institute (part time).
+I carried out my PhD research under the supervision of <a href="https://www.giki.edu.pk/Faculty/Dr Ziaul Haq Abbas">Prof. Dr Zia-ul-Haq-Abbas</a>  and <a href="https://giki.edu.pk/personnel/abbas/">Prof. Dr Ghulam Abbas</a> .
+My PhD thesis broadly focuses on the performance analysis of user-centric small cell aided heterogeneous cellular networks using stochastic geometry and the theory of point processes.
+Prior to joining <a href="https://www.giki.edu.pk/telecon">TeleCoN Lab</a> at GIK Institute, I worked as operation and maintaenance engineer and also as visiting lecturer at COMWAVE Institute (part time) in different span of time.
     </p>

   </div>